A. Definition Of Psychology Of Communication

 1. Cultivation Theory

-Cultivation theory see how television shaping our view of what is desired social world.
-Cultivation theory is based on several assumptions -asumsi about television and how we see it.
+Cultivation theory sees how television shaping our view of what is desired social world.
+Cultivation theory is based on several assumptions about television and how we see it.
 These assumptions do not precede a research program but it has been developing as a theory in this research tradition accumulate more and more evidence of how we watch television and effects of television on daily life and worldview.
-These assumptions summa-rized by Gerbner (1990).

 2. Spiral of Silence Theory